genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 :::

 Here is an example grid view for managing users:

 ![Example user management grid](./docs/img/foundation-user-management.png)

 ### Set-up

 To enable this micro-front-end in your application, follow the steps below:

-- Add `@genesislcap/foundation-entity-management` as a dependency in your *package.json* file.
-Whenever you change the dependencies of your project, ensure you run the `$ npm run bootstrap` command again.
+1. Add `@genesislcap/foundation-entity-management` as a dependency in your **package.json** file.
+Whenever you change the dependencies of your project, run the `$ npm run bootstrap` command again.
 You can find more information in the [package.json basics](../../../../web/basics/package-json-basics/) page.

 ```javascript
 {